 No surprises, then, that the superlative-expressed praise that is so intrinsic to motivation among Americans in the workplace feels so unusual—and in fact sometimes even disingenuous—among German professional counterparts.

 Having said all that, the ethos behind the (roughly translated) German expression „If I haven’t said anything, consider yourself praised “ is regarded by many German folks as over-the-top stingy.
 Work that goes over and above the call of normal duty warrants some warm fuzzies in both countries.
 I’m still working on a German equivalent for „awesome!“

 Secondary school: By now, German school kids are divided along various paths.
-One path will lead to a solid general education as well as job training in fields such as the trades, office administration and technology.
-Another path prepares kids for university-level education (even at the university level, there are distinctive types of institutes).
+One path will lead to a solid general education as well as job training in fields such as the trades, office administration and technology, this year we are going to be introducing the kids to the best sentence rewriter 2020 to help them improving their written skills Another path prepares kids for university-level education (even at the university level, there are distinctive types of institutes).
 In contrast, American middle and high schoolers stay under one roof, though they are offered varying levels of required topics and have an often overwhelming selection of elective classes to choose from.

 This German penchant for compartmentalization and specialization echoes strongly later on in the workplace, where job descriptions, tasks and titles are much more standardized and concretely defined.
 Within the various roles and tasks, there is generally quite a lot of freedom for independent decision making and job execution.
 You are the expert, after all.
 No helicopter-“managering“ here—that gets snuffed out early and decisively in the school years, let’s not forget.
 This is important for Americans to understand, as from the outside looking in these stricter distinctions often come across as restrictive and creativity-stifling.
 It is counter-intuitive to realize that the effect is often (though not always) the opposite.